When is Eid Al Adha 2025 in Ghana? Date, meaning, observance, traditions and wishes

 The tenth day of the final (twelfth) month of the Islamic Lunar Calendar, Dhu-al-Hijjah, is Eid-ul-Adha.
 A genuine sighting of the moon determines the date of the celebration after the yearly Holy Pilgrimage of Hajj.

-Eid-ul-Adha celebrations can continue anywhere from two to four days, depending on the country.
-Following the Eid Salaah (Eid Prayers), which are recited in congregation at the nearby Mosque on the morning of Eid, the act of Qurbani (sacrifice) is performed.
+Eid al-Adha celebrations last one to three days, depending on the country.
+The act of Qurbani (sacrifice) is performed fllowing the Eid Salaah (Eid Prayers), which are recited in congregation at the nearby Mosque on the morning of Eid.

 What are the Eid al-Adha traditions?